Guillex387/cli-chat/README.md

 ## TODO

-- [ ] Implement a instruction parser.
+- [ ] Implement the main function with a
+command-line args parser, help menu, ...

 - [ ] Finish the UI models definitions.

 - [ ] Implement the send files feature.

 - [ ] Write a guide of use.

 ## License